katsully/machines-learning-movement/README.md

 If the KinectPV2 object is underlined in red, you also need to install the KinectPV2 library which can be installed in the Processing IDE by going to Sketch->Import Library->Add Library.

-**Note, when running this Processing sketch, it might take a minute or two before you see anything.

 ##### Recording Instructions
 1. Press 1 for Pose 1
 2. Make a pose and hit record (r)